Begotten (film): Sequels

 Begotten was the first in a trilogy known as "The Begotten Cycle", the two sequels are short films written and directed by Merhige that further explore creation myths and mysticism.
 (Note: Attributed to multiple references:) The first sequel Din of Celestial Birds combines the theories of the Big Bang and evolution; The short premiered at the Telluride Film Festival on September 6, 2006, and was described by Merhige as a depiction of "creation in its simplest and purest form".

-Polia & Blastema: A Cosmic Opera (alternately titled Polia & Blastema: A Metaphysical Fable) incorporates gnostic beliefs into the fantasy and science fiction genre and concludes the trilogy.
+Polia & Blastema: A Cosmic Opera (alternately titled Polia & Blastema: A Metaphysical Fable) incorporates gnosticism into the fantasy and science fiction genre and concludes the trilogy.
 Funded through a Kickstarter campaign, it was a collaborative effort between Merhige, Wexler and the musician Gavin Gamboa.
-The film premiered at the Opera Philadelphia's Opera on Film Festival on September 30, 2022.
+It premiered at the Opera Philadelphia's Opera on Film Festival on September 30, 2022.
+The entire "Begotten Cycle" was screened as a single film at 2023 L'Etrange Festival in September.